pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 ## Pulumi Plugin For Spinnaker

 The Pulumi plugin executes a pre-configured job as a Kubernetes batch job.
 The job runs whichever container image you choose to use for executing the Pulumi apps.
 The only requirement for the image that the batch job uses is that it should contain the Pulumi CLI, and any necessary language runtime tools, such as `node`, `python`, `dotnet`, or `go`.
+By default, the plugin suggests using the [`pulumi/pulumi`](https://hub.docker.com/r/pulumi/pulumi) container image available publicly on Docker Hub.
+Alternatively, you can also try to use one of the other language-specific images that are available under the [`pulumi`](https://hub.docker.com/u/pulumi) org on Docker Hub.

-By default, the plugin uses the [`pulumi/pulumi`](https://hub.docker.com/r/pulumi/pulumi) container image available publicly on Docker Hub.
-If you would like to use a private image you can do so, ensuring that your Spinnaker cluster has the right credentials to pull an image from a private registry.
+If you would like to use a private image for the job you can do so, but ensure that your Spinnaker cluster has the right credentials to pull an image from a private registry.
 Please contact your Spinnaker administrator if you are unsure whether you can use a public image.

 The pre-configured job will also need to access your VCS to clone the repo into the container.
 See the next section about configuring secrets to learn how you can use private repos with the plugin.

 ### Secrets